 Low light and shadows are created by placing the luminaires too far apart or by choosing the wrong direction of lighting.

 Mount Lightings M-Line recessed and suspended & surface designs are available in standard lengths up to 2824mm with bespoke lengths to order—meaning you can create continuous light throughout an office with ease.

 Good lighting should also adhere to the outlines set in the Electricity at Work Regulations 1989 that require electrical systems, such as lighting, to be properly constructed, maintained and fit for the purpose and environment in which they are to be used.

 All of our products at Mount Lighting are manufactured and designed to the highest quality so they perform effectively as they look!

 For more information on what makes emergency lighting good and compliant, take a look at our

-Understanding what makes office lighting bad is just as important as recognising what makes it exceptional.
+When it comes to choosing your office lighting design, it is important to recognise what makes office lighting bad and what makes it exceptional.
 Bad lighting can have adverse effects from the very offset.
 This could be due to a number of things whether it’s creating a poor impression with clients or having to deal with the repercussions of being seen to health and safety standards.